brendanzab/language-garden/elab-system-f-unification/README.md

 The approach to unification-with levels was mainly based on Mark Barbone’s [implementation](https://gist.github.com/mb64/87ac275c327ea923a8d587df7863d8c7) of higher-rank polymorphism.
-Note that we do not implement polymorphic subtyping in this implementation.
-This is left to a future subproject.
+Note that we do not implement generalisation or polymorphic subtyping in this implementation (these are left to a future project).

 Thanks goes to Andras Kovacs for helping me iron out some bugs in my implementation, and in helping to improve my understanding of the level-raising